vgoliber/cqm-bqm-exercises/README.md

 ## Binary Quadratic Model (QPU)

-Write a CQM and an Ocean program that returns the pair of boxes with the smallest sum.
+Write a BQM and an Ocean program that returns the pair of boxes with the smallest sum.
 A starter file has been provided for you in ``ex2_bqm.py``.

 **Remember:**

 You will need to choose a value for your Lagrange parameter and number of QPU reads.
-The autograder will test if your Lagrange parameter is large enough that the desired solution (boxes 17 and 19) has the smallest value.
+The excel file included in this repository can help you to select a large enough parameter.

 ## Instructions

 To write your program, please complete the following in `ex2_bqm.py`:

-- Build your BQM in the ``get_bqm`` function, and set the Lagrange parameter.
+- Build your BQM in the ``get_bqm`` function, and set the Lagrange parameter
-- Find a good value ``numruns`` in the ``run_on_qpu`` function
+- Find a good value for ``numruns`` in the ``run_on_qpu`` function
 - Complete the main function (bottom of the file) by defining a sampler, running your problem on that sampler, and looking at the results.

-"Looking at the results" may be as simple as printing out the sampleset object - it's up to you!
+If you have extra time, try calling the problem inspector to see how your problem is embedded onto the QPU.

 ## License